seongohr/Krikey/README.md

 ## Part 2B: API Performance

 ### Result : With the use of caching layer, the performance was improved as below.
+You can see the time was reduced in the second picture.
 ![plot](https://github.com/seongohr/Krikey/blob/main/img/2b_bf.png)
 ![plot](https://raw.githubusercontent.com/seongohr/Krikey/main/img/2b_af.png)